standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Map File

-Create a Map file if your model includes `Property` declarations beyond any inherited models, and you want to map the `Property` to an HL7 FHIR element.
+Create a Map file if your model includes `Property` declarations beyond any inherited models, and you want to map the `Property` to a FHIR element.

 > Note: A Map file is necessary if OBF is _not_ used.
 If OBF _is_ used, a Map file may not be necessary.